 Before you begin, ensure you have a installation media available to your VM Host.
-It can be on a network resource, a local directory, or an loop-mounted ISO image.
+It can be on a remote resource, a local directory, or a loop-mounted ISO image.
 Additionally, ensure that all files and directories are world-readable.